History of the Nintendo Entertainment System: 1987–1990: Leading the industry

-The NES widely outsold its primary competitors, the Sega Master System and the Atari 7800.
+The NES widely outsold its primary competitors, the Master System and the Atari 7800.
 The successful launch of the NES positioned Nintendo to dominate the home video game market for the remainder of the 1980s.
 Buoyed by the success of the system, NES Game Pak produced similar sales records.
-The console's library exploded with classic flagship franchise-building and best-selling hits like Super Mario Bros.
-(1985), The Legend of Zelda (1986), and Metroid (1986).
+The console's library exploded with classic flagship franchise-building and best-selling hits like Super Mario Bros., The Legend of Zelda, and Metroid (both 1986).
 Toward the 1987 Christmas season, sales of the NES had dwarfed those of Teddy Ruxpin and all other original products of its American distributor, Worlds of Wonder.
-In October 1987, Nintendo of America president Minoru Arakawa discontinued the NES distribution contract with the failing WoW in favor of Nintendo's own growing clout, while hiring WoW's sales staff away—the same sales staff previously offered to Nintendo by Atari in 1983.
+In October 1987, Minoru Arakawa discontinued the NES distribution contract with the failing WoW in favor of Nintendo's own growing clout, while hiring WoW's sales staff away—the same sales staff previously offered to Nintendo by Atari in 1983.